 Medical and hospital expenses incurred before death are also recoverable under the survival action if there was a period of conscious suffering.

 This can create time pressure if settlement negotiations drag on.
 You must have a personal representative appointed and the lawsuit filed within two years.
-Don't assume you have more time.
+Do not assume you have more time.

 To bring a wrongful death claim, you need a personal representative.
-If the deceased had a will naming an executor, that person files the will with the probate court and is appointed.
-If there's no will or the executor is unwilling or unable to serve, the court appoints an administrator based on statutory priority.
-Usually it's the surviving spouse, then adult children, then parents, then siblings.
+If the deceased had a will naming an executor, that person files the will with the Register of Wills and is appointed.
+If there is no will or the executor is unwilling or unable to serve, the Register of Wills appoints an administrator based on statutory priority.
+Usually it is the surviving spouse, then adult children, then parents, then siblings.

-Opening an estate involves filing documents with the orphans court in the county where the deceased lived, paying court fees, and obtaining letters of authority from the court.
+Opening an estate involves filing with the Register of Wills in the county where the deceased was domiciled, paying court fees, and obtaining letters (letters testamentary if there is a will, or letters of administration if there is not) from the Register of Wills.
+The Orphans' Court Division comes into play only if there is a dispute, such as a contest over who should serve.
 The personal representative then has standing to bring the wrongful death lawsuit on behalf of the estate and the beneficiaries.

 This process can take 2-4 weeks if uncontested, or longer if there are disputes over who should serve as representative.
-Don't delay.
+Do not delay.
 Start the probate process immediately after death.

 Medical malpractice causes wrongful death when a doctor, hospital, or healthcare provider's negligence kills a patient.
 Misdiagnosis, surgical error, medication error, and failure to monitor can all be fatal.
 Medical malpractice wrongful death cases are complex, require expert witnesses, and face significant defenses from hospitals and malpractice insurers.